AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/08_VisibilityRules/Renamings/Other/tc.rst

 package and subprogram renamings
 =================================

-Check that package or subprogram renamings are handled correctly
+Check that package and subprogram renamings are handled correctly

 Exercise procedure, function and package renaming declarations, both local and library-level.